walnuthq/madara-docs/docs/components/nodes.md

 ## State updates and synchronization

 There are three main ways how a node receives new Appchain state information:
-1. From other full nodes, during synchronization (valid only for full nodes).
+1. From a sequencer, during synchronization (valid only for full nodes).
 1. From users issuing transactions (valid only for sequencers - either through full nodes or directly).
 1. From the settlement layer proof verification contract (valid only for sequencers).